rahuls1995/rahuls1995.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Scholar at the Institute of Climate and Sustainable Growth, under Climate System Engineering Initiative (CSEi) working with [Dr. Peter Irvine](https://pjirvine.github.io//).
-Currently, I am working to provide comprehensive evaluation of how effective Stratospheric Aerosol Injection (SAI) would be at offsetting the climate effects of global warming.
-Additionally, my Ph.D. research under the supervision of [Prof. Sandeep Sukumaran](https://web.iitd.ac.in/~san81/) has centered on studying the dynamical interaction between dry air advection and the Indian summer monsoon (ISM).
-I developed a dry air intrusion (DAI) index to investigate dry air advection activity during the ISM, incorporating parameters such as moisture deficit and zonal wind.
-By analyzing observational data and climate model simulations, including CMIP6 experiments and CESM1.2.2 model sensitivity experiments, I have gained insights into the effects of dry air intrusion on precipitation variability over continental India.
+I am a Postdoctoral Scholar at the University of Chicago's [Institute for Climate and Sustainable Growth](https://climate.uchicago.edu) and the [Climate System Engineering Initiative (CSEi)](https://climateengineering.uchicago.edu), working with [Dr. Peter Irvine](https://pjirvine.github.io//).
+My current research focuses on assessing the efficacy of Stratospheric Aerosol Injection (SAI) in mitigating the impacts of global warming.
+During my Ph.D. studies under the guidance of [Prof. Sandeep Sukumaran](https://web.iitd.ac.in/~san81/), I investigated the dynamic interaction between dry air advection and the Indian summer monsoon (ISM).
+I developed a Dry Air Intrusion (DAI) index to analyze the influence of dry air advection on the ISM, incorporating parameters such as moisture deficit and zonal wind.
+Through the analysis of observational data and climate model simulations, including CMIP6 experiments and CESM1.2.2 model sensitivity simulations, I have gained valuable insights into the impact of dry air intrusion on precipitation patterns across continental India.

 A data-driven personal website
 ======